yangzeyu8/Summer-2022/README.md

 - It is possible to be rejected by all universities in 2023.
 If it happens (hopefully not), I want to find a job with a small workload although less money, so it affects my learning as least as possible.
 Then I want to reapply and try to go to graduate school in 2024.

+In the future

+- Ideally, become a professor.
+Let us see.